How to patch headless Chrome to avoid detection

 If a site loads fine in your own browser but serves your headless scraper a blank page, a CAPTCHA, or an endless challenge screen, you have run into bot detection.
 Default headless Chrome gives itself away with a handful of tells that standard desktop Chrome does not send, and on plenty of sites that alone is enough to get you quietly turned away.

 Closing those tells addresses some browser-fingerprint checks and does not grant authorization or bypass a site's policy.
-The solution is to launch through a patched build of Chrome and override the few fingerprints that still stand out: the Runtime.Enable CDP leak, the suspicious WebGL software-renderer string, and the default canvas signature.
-It comes to about 60 lines of Node.js with rebrowser-puppeteer and a small init script, building on rebrowser-patches for the CDP fix and puppeteer-extra-plugin-stealth for the override patterns.
+The solution is to launch through a patched build of Chrome and override the few fingerprints that still stand out.
+We'll build a small script that launches Chrome through a patched fork so the page can't catch Puppeteer driving it, injects an override script before any page JavaScript runs so the spoofs are in place before detection code reads them, rewrites the values that mark a headless browser as automated (the navigator.webdriver flag, the WebGL software-renderer strings, and the default canvas signature), and checks the result against an open bot-detector page.
+It comes to about 60 lines of Node.js with rebrowser-puppeteer and a small init script.

 The complete script